Famous Foods in Maryland: 21 Amazing Eats in MD

 11. Maryland Pit Beef

-Although Maryland barbecue is less well known than that of St. Louis, North Carolina, South Carolina, or Tennessee, the state boasts a delicious style of its own that’s a huge hit locally.
+Maryland is not one of America’s capitals of barbecue.
+And although its BBQ is less well known than that of St. Louis, North Carolina, South Carolina, Tennessee, or Texas, the state boasts a delicious style of its own that’s a huge hit locally.

 The star of Maryland barbecue is pit beef.
-Originating in the Baltimore area in the 1970s, where pit beef stands would compete for customers along Pulaski Highway, Maryland pit beef is made from top round cuts prepared over charcoal fire.
+Originating in the Baltimore area in the 1970s, where pit beef stands would compete for customers along Pulaski Highway, Maryland pit beef is made from top round cuts prepared over a hardwood or charcoal fire.

 The roast beef is then piled high on a Kaiser roll, topped with raw onion, and served with horseradish sauce or tiger sauce (a blend of horseradish and mayo) rather than any “traditional” barbecue sauce that you might be familiar with.